melindaleung/Ames-Iowa-Housing-Dataset/Kaggle/README.md

-# Final Project
+# Kaggle Competition - House Prices: Advanced Regression Techniques
 ## Model Fitting on the Ames, Iowa Dataset

-1. fit a regression model using default settings with each of the following kinds of models:
+The Kaggle competition can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

+### What I did

+1. Because this is a learning set, I practiced fitting the following models with default settings to the dataset:
-   - ridge regression
+   - Ridge Regression
-   - lasso regression
+   - Lasso Regression
-   - knn
+   - KNN
-   - decision tree
+   - Decision Tree
-   - support vector machines

-2. Report your results.
-Discuss what your results tell you in terms of the underlying structure of the data.
-Remember that you can think about the ridge and lasso in terms of linearity, the decision tree and knn in terms of non-linearity, and knn and svm in terms of locality.
+   - Support Vector Machines

-3. Use a cross-validated grid search to refine three of the above models.
+2. I used a cross-validated grid search to refine my KNN, Decision Tree and SVM model.

-4. Prepare a complexity curve for at least one attribute for each of the three models that you are tuning.
+3. I prepared a complexity curve for one attribute for each of the three models that I tuned.

-5. (Optional) Use a principal component analysis on your original data* to create principal component features.
-Augment the original dataset with these principal component features and repeat steps 1 and 2.
+4. I performed a principal component analysis on the original training data to create principal component features.
+Using this new principal component features, I repeated steps 1 and 2.
-6. (Optional) Submit your results to Kaggle.

-* You can either do this on your scaled numerical data or if you use Gelman scaling, you should be able to perform a PCA on the numerical and one-hot encoded categorical data.
+### Folders

+1. **data**: Contains the original train and test set from Kaggle
+2. **ipynb**: Jupyter notebooks - Model Fitting, Cross-Validated Grid Search, Hyperparameter Tuning, PCA
+3. **submission**: Kaggle Submissions

+### Kaggle Submission Scores